dmwm1024/WinLossTracker/README.md

 The keybinds are presently +, -, and * on the numpad.

 - You do not have to tab out to update.
 If you Win, press +...
 Lose, press -, Draw, press *
+- Do not bind to keys that you use for in-game purposes, as this overrides that key.
+I'll possibly change that in the future, but this was built for myself and I'm fine with the way it is...
+If anyone uses this and isn't sure how to make that change, ask and I'll do it.